 - REFRESHMENTS: Tea room opens daily March to October for hot and cold food, snacks and drinks.
 Bring packed lunches, there is a large picnic area with benches and tables.
 There is also shelter in the Drum Tower in bad weather.

 - WORKING DONKEYS: Demonstrating the16th century tread wheel.
-Book on arrival, times will vary.
+Arrange when booking your visit with the education team.
+Times will vary.
 Viewing cannot be guaranteed.

 - SHOP: Selling a wide range of books, gifts and Charles I-themed souvenirs.

 Education Opening Times